-FOR FURTHER INFORMATION AND COMMENTS PLEASE WRITE TO: Page 97 of 101 revHFCecolabel@studiolce.it
+FOR FURTHER INFORMATION AND COMMENTS PLEASE WRITE TO: PAGE 106 OF 110 revHFCecolabel@studiolce.it

-With the 1st decision route, the criteria voting for all 3 sub-product groups could be delayed according to ISC out-come terms and this could cause problems related to the Hard Coverings criteria.
-In fact, the criteria validity (ref.
-Decision 2002/272/EC) has been extended until 31 of March 2010.
+With the 1st decision route, the criteria voting for all 3 sub-product groups will be subject to the ISC out-come.
+It should be highlighted that the Hard Coverings criteria are not subject to ISC out-come since none of the criteria defined for this sub-product group are under discussion by the Commission.
+The Hard floor coverings criteria (ref.
+Decision 2002/272/EC) validity has been extended until 31 March 2010.